 FAQ

 Yes.
 Red lentils are naturally gluten-free.
-To make this recipe 100% gluten-free, be sure to use gluten-free asafoetida/hing.
+To make this recipe 100% gluten-free, be sure to use gluten-free asafoetida/hing or skip it.

 No. Red lentils do not need to be soaked before cooking, just make sure you wash and rinse the lentils thoroughly.